mseminatore/TeslaJS/README.md

 -------- | -----------
-getLogLevel() | gets the level of debug logging setLogLevel() | sets the level of debug logging getPortalBaseURI() | gets the server URI setPortalBaseURI() | sets the server for testing, pass null to reset login() | authenticate with Tesla servers and retrieve the OAuth token
+getLogLevel() | gets the level of debug logging setLogLevel() | sets the level of debug logging getVin() | return the VIN from the vehicle object getShortVin() | return short form VIN from the vehicle object getPortalBaseURI() | gets the server URI setPortalBaseURI() | sets the server for testing, pass null to reset login() | authenticate with Tesla servers and retrieve the OAuth token